 How to Install Yay (AUR Helper) on Arch-Based Systems

 Here are the steps to install Yay (the AUR helper) on your Arch-based systems:

-1. Open your terminal and update your system package database and upgrade installed packages by using the pacman command:
+1. Open your terminal, refresh the package cache, and update the system by using the pacman command:

 $ sudo pacman -Syu